apopovicius/apopovicius/README.md

 - 👋 Hi, I’m Andrei Popovici
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming & crypto
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m not looking for any collaboration
 - 📫 How to reach me: popovici.andrey@gmail.com